-Each PREMIUM student project team will have to present their project and progress by means of 5-minute pitch based on their Tumblr page, during the PREMIUM Midterm Presentations event.
+Each PREMIUM student project team will have to present their project and progress by means of 5-minute pitch, during the PREMIUM Midterm Presentations event.

-The PREMIUM Midterm Presentations sessions will take place on March 16th and March 17th, after 17:00 hrs.
+The PREMIUM Midterm Presentations sessions will take place on March 22nd and March 23rd, after 17:00 hrs.